Tomdxniel/Catan-Dice/admin/E-review-u7448311.md

 Component: isActionValid

 ### Comments
-Coding Style:
+Best features: The handling of checking whether the road is a coast road is both fast and efficient.

+Decomposition: canBuild and hasKnight are good examples of decomposition within the code.

-The lack of comments and reliance on else-if statements makes the code extremely hard to read and understand
+Coding Style: The lack of comments and reliance on else-if statements makes the code extremely hard to read and understand.

+Java conventions: Methods and variables are properly named and consistent throughout

 In this section of code especially there is a bunch of if,else and else-if statements in a stack with no comments given describing what is happening https://gitlab.cecs.anu.edu.au/-/ide/project/u7448311/comp1140-ass2/edit/main/-/src/comp1140/ass2/CatanDiceExtra.java#L392

 Bugs:

-1)To check if its a road that appears on the board this code is used.
+1)To check if a road that appears on the board is valid this code is used.
 `if (cor2 - cor1 <= 6 && cor2 - cor1 > 2 )`
 https://gitlab.cecs.anu.edu.au/u7448311/comp1140-ass2/-/blob/main/src/comp1140/ass2/CatanDiceExtra.java#L365
-However this does not work as with boardState "W00WXW00X00" acitons "buildR4750","buildR4751","buildR4752" are valid even though they do not appear on the board.
+However this does not work as with boardState "W00WXW00X00" actions "buildR4750","buildR4751","buildR4752" are valid even though they do not appear on the board.

-2)There is no code to ensure roads are at least 5 units apart from eachother in setup
+2)There is no code to ensure roads are at least 5 units apart from each other in setup

-Test cases to show this is a boardState of "X00WR0004XW00X00" with action buildR0105" should evaluate to false as the roads only have 1 space inbetween however it evaluates as true.
+Test cases to show this is a boardState of "X00WR0004XW00X00" with action buildR0105" should evaluate to false as the roads only have 1 space in between however it evaluates as true.

-3)xString contains the score
-`String xString = boardState.substring(boardState.indexOf("X")+1);`
-https://gitlab.cecs.anu.edu.au/-/ide/project/u7448311/comp1140-ass2/edit/main/-/src/comp1140/ass2/CatanDiceExtra.java#L357
-This causes problems with checks involving xString.contains()
+3)xString contains the score when it should only contain the pieces built by x `String xString = boardState.substring(boardState.indexOf("X")+1);` https://gitlab.cecs.anu.edu.au/-/ide/project/u7448311/comp1140-ass2/edit/main/-/src/comp1140/ass2/CatanDiceExtra.java#L357 This causes problems with checks involving xString.contains()